 Overview

 This lesson should feel like a direct extension of refraction and Snell’s law.
-Students need a clear
+You need a clear

-sequence of ray diagrams so they can see what changes as the angle of incidence increases and why
+sequence of ray diagrams so you can see what changes as the angle of incidence increases and why

 total internal reflection only happens under specific conditions.